near/NEPs/specs/Standards/Sould Bound Token/README.md

     /// Creates a new, unique token and assigns it to the `receiver`.
     /// `token_spec` is a vector of pairs: owner AccountId and TokenMetadata.
-    /// each TokenMetadata must have non zero kind.
+    /// each TokenMetadata must have non zero `kind`.
     /// Must be called by an SBT contract.
     /// Must emit `Mint` event.
     /// Must provide enough NEAR to cover registry storage cost.